hamzawhite/hamzawhite.github.io/_portfolio/portfolio-1.md

 * Deployed the solution to be web-based.

 ## Data preparation
+Defined Points of interest (Latitude, Longitude).
-Created geofencing zones
+Created geofencing zones.
-Organised the master data of resources
+Organised the master data of resources (drivers, trucks, trailers, and points of interest).

 # Result